temporalio/documentation/docs-src/cloud-context/how-to-monitor-temporal-cloud-metrics.md

 1. In **Certificates**, paste a base64-encoded CA certificate PEM block.
 1. Click **Generate endpoint**.

-After the page refreshes, the new metrics endpoint appears below **Endpoint**.
+After the page refreshes, the new metrics endpoint appears below **Endpoint**, in the form `https://<account>.tmprl.cloud/prometheus`.
-Use the endpoint to configure your observability tool.
+Use the endpoint to configure your observability tool like [Grafana](https://grafana.com/).

+You can also query via the [Prometheus HTTP API](https://prometheus.io/docs/prometheus/latest/querying/api/) at URLs like `https://<account>.tmprl.cloud/prometheus/api/v1/query?query=temporal_cloud_v0_workflow_success_count`.

 <!--- How to configure a metrics endpoint in Temporal Cloud using tcld --->